 Who?
 25 students from 28 EU Member States, aged 18-30

 How?
 Fill in the application form and upload your CV.
-Deadline for Application: 1 August 2016.
+The application deadline has been extended to 9 August 2016.

 The Friedrich Ebert Stiftung (FES) will cover all expenses including accommodation and travel costs.